pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

   irradiance in the plane of array ('effective_irradiance').

 To illustrate the use of the `run_model` method, assume that a user has GHI and DHI.
-:py:meth:`~pvlib.modelchain.ModelChain.prepare_inputs`
- requires all three irradiance components (GHI, DNI, and DHI).
-The user needs to calculate DNI before using `run_model`.
+:py:meth:`~pvlib.modelchain.ModelChain.prepare_inputs` requires all three irradiance components (GHI, DNI, and DHI).
+In this case, the user needs to calculate DNI before using `run_model`.
 The :py:meth:`~pvlib.modelchain.ModelChain.complete_irradiance` method is available for calculating the full set of GHI, DNI, or DHI if only two of these three series are provided.
 See also :ref:`dniestmodels` for methods and functions that can help fully define the irradiance inputs.